pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 In progress on 20 March 2023

-The release of Red Hat OpenShift 4.7 added a new vSphere Installer Provisioned Installation (IPI) option that makes it very easy to quickly spin up an OCP cluster in an EXSi environment.
-This is great for testing or development.
+The release of Red Hat OpenShift 4.7 added a new vSphere Installer Provisioned Installation (IPI) option that makes it very easy to quickly provision an OpenShift cluster in a VMWare EXSi environment.
+This cluster could be used for some quick testing or development.

 The "straight" out of the box installation creates three control plane nodes and three worker nodes with minimal effort.
-The vSphere IPI installation optional supports additional customizations, but in this example I will not use any of the customization capabilities.
+The EXSi IPI installation optional supports additional customizations, but in this example I will not use any of the customization capabilities.

 For this tutorial I'm using a home built lab made up of three x86 8-core 64GB RAM machines formerly used for gaming purposes.
 The EXSi environment is a bare bones VMWare vSphere Essentials 7.0.3 setup.
-I'm also using a two bay Synology NAS for shared storage across the vSphere cluster.
+I'm using a two bay Synology NAS for shared storage across the vSphere cluster.
 Finally I ran the installation from a RHEL 8 server instance that was hosting both DNS and DHCP services.
-All the following instructions are run from a terminal on this RHEL 8 server VM running in my vSphere cluster.
+The command line instructions are run from a terminal of a RHEL 8 server VM running in this vSphere cluster.

 ## Installation Steps

 ### Installation Pre-reqs:
-For this OCP 4.12 IPI vSphere installation, you need DNS and DHCP available to the cluster.
-My DHCP server is set up to dynamically update the DNS services with hostname and address.
+For an OpenShift 4.12 IPI vSphere installation, you need DNS and DHCP available for the cluster.

-- For the OCP 4.12 IPI you need to define two static IP addresses.
+- For the OpenShift 4.12 IPI you need to define two static IP addresses.
 One for the cluster api access api.ocp4.example.com and one for cluster ingress access *.apps.ocp4.example.com.
 For my lab I use example.com as the domain.

  File Name | Location | Info